Waveform stability of black hole ringdown with stochastic horizon structure: Stochastic description for horizon structure

 where $\mathcal{N}$ is a normalization factor.
 Considering that quantum gravity effects are typically coupled with local curvature, we assume the intensity of metric perturbations is proportional to the tidal force.
 In a Schwarzschild spacetime, the tidal force is determined by the Kretschmann scalar, whose radial scaling suggests that the perturbation envelope should be proportional to $(2M/r)^3$.
 Thus, the explicit physical form of the metric correction $\delta f(r)$ is defined as

 where $\epsilon$ and $L_c$ serve as the two fundamental control parameters defining the parameter space of the horizon structure.
-The amplitude $\epsilon$ governs the fluctuation intensity, while the correlation length $L_c$ quantifies the spatial coherence scale: the microscopic limit $L_c \ll M$ corresponds to incoherent quantum foam, whereas $L_c \sim M$ mimics macroscopically coherent geometric deformations.
+The amplitude $\epsilon$ governs the fluctuation intensity, while the correlation length $L_c$ quantifies the spatial coherence scale: the microscopic limit $L_c \ll M$ corresponds to incoherent quantum foam, whereas $L_c \sim M$ mimics macroscopically coherent geometric deformations \footnote{ However, the subsequent scattering behavior is controlled primarily by $\epsilon$ and $L_c$, rather than by the detailed shape of the smoothing kernel.
+We have checked that replacing the Gaussian correlator in Eq.\ \eqref{eq:convolve} by other short-range kernels, while matching the same variance and $L_c$, leaves the characteristic mismatch profile at the qualitative level.
+The Gaussian choice is therefore adopted only as a convenient representative parametrization. } .
 This allows us to map the $\delta f(r)$ to an effective correction of the Regge-Wheeler potential $\delta V_{\rm eff}(r)$ in the master equation of BH perturbation,

 The first term in Eq.\ \eqref{eq:delta-V} contains $\dif\eta/\dif r$ is the physical origin of the shattering of the potential barrier at microscopic scales.
+Comparing Eq.\ \eqref{eq:delta-V} with the additional structure of effective potential perturbation in Ref.\ \cite{Jaramillo:2020tuu}, one can obtain that the ratio $\epsilon/L_c$ plays the role of the perturbation wavenumber $k$ in $\delta \tilde{V}_d$, while $\epsilon$ controls the perturbation amplitude or norm.
 In contrast, the second term, though containing $\eta$, remains relatively smooth in long-wavelength scattering.
 The visual impact of this stochastic correction on the classical Regge-Wheeler barrier is illustrated in Fig.\ \ref{fig:shattering-potential}, which explicitly depicts the potential shattering phenomenon.

 Finally, to ensure ingoing wave boundary condition in the numerical evolution and simulate gravitational redshift effects \cite{Gundlach:1993tp,Cardoso:2016oxy}, we introduce a horizon smoothing operator.
 Using a hyperbolic tangent function $\mathcal{F}(r_*)$, we force the stochastic perturbations to vanish smoothly as $r_* \to -\infty$ in tortoise coordinates